mqnfred/ffishim/README.md

 Many common rust types (like `String` for example) cannot be sent over FFI because their layouts in memory do not match the C ABI (`String` does not have a null byte at its end.)
-It makes it hard to use native rust types and call that code from an FFI.
+It makes it hard to use native rust types and call that code from FFI.

-This crate provides an ffi shim which will expose FFI-compatible data structures and function wrappers for every native rust type and function.
+This crate provides a shim which will expose FFI-compatible data structures and function wrappers for native rust types and functions.

 Here is a quick example of rust code using a native `String` and calling that from C: